yehia67/documentation/trinity/0.1/how-to-guides/develop-features-on-trinity.md

     export translate(‘myContainer’)(MyContainer);
     ```

-5. Add the transaction for your keys to the translation.json file in the `src/shared/locales/en/` directory
+5. Add the translations for your keys to the translation.json file in the `src/shared/locales/en/` directory
     ```json
     "myContainer":{
         "helloWorld": "Hello world!"